 One of Bill Wilson Center's guiding principles is Advocacy: We work on improving systems that do not meet youth or families' needs.
 The two systems that we have been focusing the most of our time advocating for over the years are foster care and juvenile justice.

-Our Executive Director/CEO Sparky Harlan blogs regularly for the San Jose Inside on advocacy issues related to youth in foster care and in the juvenile justice system, as well as homeless and runaway youth.
+Our CEO Sparky Harlan regularly meets with local, state and federal government officials to discuss issues related to youth in foster care and in the juvenile justice system, as well as homeless and runaway youth.

 Bill Wilson Center, along with a handful of other local agencies, has partnered with the City of San Jose and the nonprofit homeless research specialist Applied Survey Research (ASR) to conduct a survey to gauge the number of homeless youth in San Jose.
 This effort is meant to address the argument that traditional surveys fail to identify an accurate count of this hard to measure population.

 This citywide census helps achieve countywide goals by creating a baseline to measure progress in ending homelessness and helping to assess the next steps toward completing the 10 year plan to end homelessness in Santa Clara County.

 Read more about this effort by clicking here.

 Bill Wilson Center has been working on the County level with the Juvenile Probation Department to support their efforts in keeping youth 13 years and under out of Juvenile Hall.
 Bill Wilson Center’s crisis residential program has been designated as an alternative for providing housing and services to this population pending adjudication.
 The Juvenile Probation Department has increased their efforts by obtaining a grant to do a thorough mental health assessment on these youth within 24 hours and utilizing MTFC (Multi-dimensional Treatment Foster Care), also a program of Bill Wilson Center and local wrap around service providers for those youth who can return home.